suramrit/suramritLearnsGo/README.md

 Having a self-proclaimed proficiency in distributed systems, I will take a look at:

 	+ Concurrency -- concurrency.go
-	+ Channels -- channels.go, fan_in_channel.go,
+	+ Channels -- channels.go, fan_in_channel.go, fan_out_channel.go

-Hopefully this is when things will start to get exciting and I can actually see the power of golang firsthand
+Hopefully this is when things will start to get exciting and I can actually see the power of golang firsthand.

+Now that we are familiar with a lot of workings of golang.
+I will head off to an altogether new direction.
+However, to the keen learner, I recommend going over topics like error handling, documentation and testing in golang.
+I, however, would not be covering them in this repository.

-With the still elusive technical interviews in mind, I will will work on Computer Science fundamentals for data structures and algorithms:
+So, with the still elusive technical interviews in mind, I will will work on Computer Science fundamentals for data structures and algorithms:

 	+ sorting algos - quicksort.go,
 	+ linked lists - Singly / Doubly Linked